rkgIITBh/data-structures.github.io/HTML/introBtree.md

 The recursice process of splitting may finally the root and increase the height of the tree.

 Essentially, the algoritm for insertion requires two different procedures, namely,
-- If the node is full then split the node, place one half of nodes in one and other half in another node of the split
+- If the node is full then split the node, place one half of nodes in one and other half in another node of the split.
-- If the node is not full then insert the key into the node.
+- If the node is not full then insert the key into the node at proper position by shifting some existing keys to right.

 ```
 B-Tree-Insert (T, k) {
-    r = T.root
+    r = T.root // Start with root
     if (r.count == M - 1) {
        // The root is full, we have to split it
        s = allocate-node ();